-Here is a typical album or EP project workflow:
+Here is a typical EP or album project workflow:

 First, I analyze and prep the files to make sure all is good and the files are ready for mastering.
-Sometimes new files are required before I can start which would complicate things with an attended session.
+Sometimes new files are needed before I can start mastering which can and has complicated things with an attended session.
 Then I do the majority of the audio processing to all the songs to get them sounding their best, and working together as a group of songs.
 I often take ear breaks as needed before committing to anything.
-For most projects, the audio has to print through the analog gear in real-time so this can result in a lot of downtime.
-As a one man business owner, it allows me to take care of other tasks while things print.
-Ability to multitask and be flexible allows me to keep rates as low as possible.
-Otherwise, you’d be paying extra to hang out with me and be entertained while things process.
+For most projects, the audio has to print through the analog gear in real-time, and this can result in a lot of downtime throughout the day.
+As a one-man business owner, I often take care of other tasks while things print in real-time.
+The ability to multi-task and be flexible allows me to keep rates as low as possible.
+With an attended session, you’re paying extra to hang out with me and be entertained while things process.

 I often finish up the first version of the master the next morning (or later in the day for shorter projects) with fresh ears.
-This entails doing a focused listening session (often with headphones and eyes closed) to catch any blemishes such as clicks, crackles, pops, ticks, and another noises that may have become more audible after the main audio processing has been completed, and may need to be removed.
+This entails doing a focused listening session (with headphones) to catch any blemishes such as clicks, crackles, pops, ticks, and another noises that may have become more audible and may need to be removed after the main audio processing has been completed.
 Things like this can easily go unnoticed unless you are listening with 100% focus to every millisecond of audio.
-In mastering, we often raise the average loudness of the material quite a bit, which can cause these blemishes to become more apparent and/or unnaturally loud.
-So, part of why I don’t offer attended sessions is because some elements of the job require extreme focus which is something that is hard for me to do when others are present.
+In mastering, we often raise the average loudness of the material quite a bit and also add clarity, which can cause these blemishes to become more apparent and/or unnaturally loud compared to how there were in the unmastered mix.
+So, part of why I don’t offer a lot of attended sessions is because many elements of the job require extreme focus which is something that is hard for me to do when others are present.

-Another reason why attended sessions are not as beneficial as you might think is because I have a very neutral, natural, and accurate listening environment.
-I think it’s best for you to listen to the master in the environment where you most often listen to music and are most familiar with.
+Another reason why attended sessions are not as beneficial as you might think is because I have a very neutral, analytical, and accurate listening environment.
+I think it’s best for you to first listen to the master in the environment where you most often listen to music, and are most familiar with.
+You only get one chance to hear your master for the first time.
 I remember before I was a full-time mastering engineer I would sometimes go to the mastering session (usually out of necessity to drop off the analog tapes or the digital files before the Internet was fast enough to send large files), and while it usually sounded impressive in the mastering studio, I never knew what it actually sounded like because I was not familiar with listening to music in that room on those speakers.
-It was not the most effective use of my time, and I now know that having somebody present in the studio at a specific time can be a distraction and compromise to the task at hand.
+I was not in a position to make suggestions because it was a foreign listening environment.